PKU-YuanGroup/Open-Sora-Plan/README.md

 ## 🛠️ Requirements and Installation

-The recommended requirements are as follows.
+The requirements are as follows.

 * Python >= 3.8
 * CUDA Version >= 11.7